 Productivity: How Small Habits Drive Big Change

 Do you ever feel like you’re sprinting through the day, barely pausing to breathe?
 Phone ringing, inbox inundated, people stopping you in your tracks, ‘just for a minute.’
-It doesn’t take much for managers to find their day punctuated by interruptions and inefficiencies, where they no longer run their calendar, but the people around them run it.
-The result?
-The majority of your time becomes reactive, responding to demands.
-Meanwhile, the important, yet non-urgent areas within work (such as strategy, direction, or vision) are left in your wake.
+It’s easy to become bombarded with instant comms apps like Whats App, Slack or Teams, and it doesn’t take much for managers to find their day punctuated by interruptions and inefficiencies.
+Like water travelling down a hill, people tend to follow the path of least resistance and communicate through a medium that takes the least amount of energy required.

 Why Do Days Lead Us, Not Us Lead Our Days?

 We like to believe success comes from willpower and sharp thinking, but the brain tells a different story.
 Our prefrontal cortex, the part responsible for focus and decision-making, burns out quickly.
 To save energy, we slip into autopilot.
-We respond to whatever lands in front of us out of habit, whether that’s people-pleasing, ticking a task off, or putting out a spotfire.
-To save energy, the brain almost always follows the path of least resistance, not pausing to ask: “Is this the best use of my time?”
-In other words, we can easily find ourselves creating the wrong habits in an effort to conserve energy.
+We respond to whatever lands in front of us out of habit, whether that’s people-pleasing, ticking a task off, or putting out a spot-fire.
+To save energy, the brain often follows the path of least resistance, not pausing to ask ourselves, “Is this the best use of my time?”
+In other words, we can easily find ourselves having created the wrong habits in an effort to conserve energy.
+To better understand what’s driving this phenomenon, it’s important to understand the brain’s basal ganglia and its role in seeking to create efficiency.
+The basal ganglia is responsible for turning repeated processes into near-automatic habits (whether helpful or unhelpful), freeing up mental energy.
+With this in mind, the question for leaders becomes this:

 5 Practical Ways to Protect Time